pluskid/Mocha.jl/README.md

 Pkg.test("Mocha")
 ```

 to verify that everything is functioning properly on your machine.
-Checkout [`examples/mnist/mnist.jl`](examples/mnist/mnist.jl) for a demo on MNIST.
-Detailed documents are coming soon.

 ## Documentation